arcadianlyric/capstone_fullstack/README.md

-## Udacity Full Stack Nanodegree Capstone project: menu API backend
+## Udacity Full Stack Nanodegree Capstone project: menu API

 ### Motivation
 This menu app is developed to demonstrate the knowledge acquired in a fullstack web developer nanodegree and show the confidence of skills needed for such roles in a real world scenario.